 Therapy is hard, but it doesn’t have to be a drag.

-I’m a Bay Area native, fluent in English and Spanish, and bicultural; and I have provided therapy and therapeutic services to children and families for over 16 years.
+I’m a Bay Area native, fluent in English and Spanish, and bicultural.
+For over 16 years, I have provided therapy and therapeutic services to children, adolescents, adults, and families throughout the East Bay.

-• Behavior challenges at home or at school
+• Behavioral challenges at home or at school

 • Neurodivergence and self-esteem